Helping teams and leaders repair systems, align strategy, and deliver with integrity

 Also Me

-Outside work, I coach high school tennis (Oregon 4A Girls State Coach of the Year, 2022), co-host the Future Perfect Book Club podcast, and sometimes DJ or anchor local radio news.
+Outside work, I coach high school tennis (Oregon 4A Girls State Coach of the Year, 2022) and apply similar systems thinking to sports performance and leadership development.
+I co-host the Future Perfect Book Club podcast, and sometimes DJ or anchor local radio news.
 In 2004, I invented Tennis Polo (Toccer)—a weird sport that somehow still exists.

-I also have a longstanding obsession with Pesäpallo, Finnish baseball.
-It’s complicated.
+I also founded Indianapolis Design Week and previously served as a Commissioner on the Portland Historic Landmarks Commission.
+I have a longstanding obsession with Pesäpallo, Finnish baseball.
+It's complicated.